ToniWonKanobi/theoveranalyzed.net/posts/2015/3/11/earl-sinclair-performs-hypnotize.md

 @@ Description=I loved Dinosaurs (TV Series 1991-1994).
 @@ Tags=TV, funny, music, Notorious B.I.G., Dinosaurs, covers

 I thought for a good while before sharing this.
-Does anyone really care about this?
-And then I decided of course you do.
+I thought to myself, "Does anyone really care about this?"
+And then I decided that of course people want this.
 It's [Earl Sinclair][wikia].
 Doing Biggie.

-<iframe src="https://www.youtube.com/embed/-v2mvO7Yq48" frameborder="0" allowfullscreen></iframe>

 [From [Devour][devour]]